This is a very simple sub-generator, compared to the "entity" sub-generator.

 Yes!
 Just add Spring Security's

-@Secured annotation on your class or on your methods, and use the provided AuthoritiesConstants class to restrict access to specific user authorities.
+@Secured annotation on your class or on your methods, and use the provided AuthoritiesConstants class to restrict access to specific user roles.

 Yes!
 Just add Metrics'